leggettlab/3D-Printed-Molds-for-Organ-on-a-Chip-and-Fluidics-PDMS-Based-Rapid-and-Accessible-Prototyping/README.md

-File contents in this repository:
+File content in this repository:

 Decreasing_Channels_mold.SLDPRT - an editable SOLIDWORKS part file of a mold with decreasing channel sizes